openstack/ironic/doc/source/install/configure-networking.rst

 This section covers configuring Networking for a single flat network for bare metal provisioning.

+..
+Warning:: This docuemntation is geared for use of OVS with Neutron along
+             with the ``neutron-dhcp-agent``.
+It *is* possible to use OVN with ``neutron-dhcp-agent``, and depending on version of OVN and Neutron, OVN's own DHCP service for IPv4 clients, but that is considered an advanced topic, and we encourage operators interested in use of OVN to fully undestand it's capabilities and state before attempting to utilize such a configuration.
+             Please see :doc:`/admin/ovn-networking` for more details.

 It is recommended to use the baremetal ML2 mechanism driver and L2 agent for proper integration with the Networking service.
 Documentation regarding installation and configuration of the baremetal mechanism driver and L2 agent